RomanB22/M1_NEURON_paper/README.md

 * /mod: NMODL files containing the ionic channel and synaptic mechanisms used in the model

 * /data: where the model data is stored

+* /manifolds: where the data related to manifolds is stored

 * /batchData: where the simulation data is stored